mythril-forge/character-data/source/homebrew/abilities/features/markdown/master-of-the-trade.md

 # Master of the Trade
 By {@level}, your skill has become unparalleled.
-Your Dexterity Ability Score increases by 4.
+Your dexterity ability score increases by 4, as does its maximum allowed value.
-Your maximum for this score is now 24.